dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Carlo Vicari:**
-cool cool that would
+cool that would
-be great um
+be great